Particular/MassTransitShowcaseDemo/README.md

 ### (Alternative) Run from an IDE

 <details>

 TIP
-When using Visual Studio, ensure you have the "Enable Multi-Project Launch profiles" setting on.
-Allow Visual Studio 2022 "multi-launch" so you can easily select the profile you want to run.
+When using Visual Studio, ensure you have the ["Enable Multi-Project Launch profiles" setting on](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2022#enable-multi-project-launch-profile).
-It can be activated by accessing the Tools menu -> Manage preview features- Enable Multi-Project Launch profiles.

 To start the required infrastructure for the showcase, run one of the docker command below from the `src` folder in a terminal.